-To inform the design of your surveys
+Focus group facilitation can inform the design of your surveys

-To dig deeper into the survey results
+Focus group facilitation allows you to dig deeper into the survey results